Questions? Call0808 2085194orMessage us

 A hormone-regulated cycle involves you taking medication to temporarily switch off your ovaries and thicken the lining of your womb.

-A frozen embryo transfer involving medication to regulate your hormones takes around 6–8 weeks.
+A frozen embryo transfer in a hormone-regulated cycle takes around four weeks.

 Who can benefit from a frozen embryo transfer?